Planning a trek? Let one of our trusted local travel specialists help you plan your trip.

 The first day of trekking is relatively smooth, passing through hilly puna grasslands where you may encounter vizcachas (rabbit or chinchilla-like rodents), condors, or foxes.
 Once you get to Upis, you will be rewarded with views of the Ausangate glaciers rising above the site.
 End the day with a refreshing soak at the nearby hot springs.

-Day 2: Upis to Jatun Cupacocha
+Day 2: Trek from Upis to Jatun Cupacocha

 Get ready for a day of more intense trekking.
 From camp, you will climb directly through the Arapa pass (4,800m) before reaching the Uchuy Pucacocha (“little red lake”), one of the several dazzling mountain lakes in the region.
 Marvel at its waterfalls, and continue onwards to Jatun Pucacocha (“big red lake”), where you will camp along its shores.